truenas/documentation/content/SCALE/SCALETutorials/Apps/AppSecurity/_index.md

 TrueNAS SCALE offers a variety of different [applications]({{< relref "/scale/scaletutorials/apps/_index.md" >}}), either directly provided or via the community.
 While applications can greatly expand TrueNAS functionality, making them accessible from outside of the local network can create security risks that need to solved.

+Additionally follow common approaches to secure your applications.
+1. Update the applications reguarly to fix security issues.
+2. Use strong passwords and 2FA.
+3. Don't reuse passwords, especially not for admin accounts.
+4. Don't use your admin account for daily tasks.

+See [security]{{< relref "_index.md#additional-security-considerations" >}}

 ### Scope

 This tutorial provides a general overview of different options to secure apps by installing an additional application client like Cloudflared or Wireguard to proxy traffic between the user and the application.
 This tutorial uses the **Nextcloud** app as an example.

 The goal is to allow secure access from anywhere.
- Review [Nextcloud documentation] to get a better understanding of the security implications before proceeding.
+Review [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/reverse_proxy_configuration.html) to get a better understanding of the security implications before proceeding.